 - I use a Gala apple for this recipe, but any firm, sweet apple will work.
 Be sure that your apples are diced very small, see the image above for reference.

-- Store uneaten muffins in an airtight container in the fridge for up to 2-3 days.
+- Store leftover muffins in an airtight container in the fridge for up to 2-3 days.
 The longer they sit, the more the cinnamon sugar on top will melt, so it's best to eat them as quickly as possible.

-- Nutrition info listed below is for 1 of 24 muffins and is only to be used as a rough guide.
+- Nutrition info listed below is for 1 of 24 mini muffins and is only to be used as a rough guide.
 Click here for more info on how nutrition info on this website is determined.